julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 > In mathematics, the Fibonacci numbers, commonly denoted Fn, form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.

-To optimize the solution we have to use [Memoization](https://en.wikipedia.org/wiki/Memoization) as an optimization technique.
+To optimize the solution we have to use [Memoization](https://en.wikipedia.org/wiki/Memoization) technique alongside with recursion.

 ```java
 public class Fibonacci {